How to Make Great Camp Coffee

 Let your coffee sit now for about 30 seconds.
 If you have really fresh beans, you will get a bloom, which is where the grounds swell up.
 Rebel Pine’s coffee always produces a really beautiful bloom (and aroma.)

-How to Make Awesome Camp Coffee Recap
+How to Make Great Camp Coffee Recap

 Remember that you’re camping so you can be forgiven with a little less exactness in the wildness.
 For those of you that really want to be specific, we recommend about 3 minutes of brew time for dark roasts and about 4 minutes for light roasts.